JungkyuHan/DAWN/README.md

 This repository contains the codes described in our paper.

-The codes were tested in Tensorflow 2.6.
+The codes were tested in Tensorflow 2.6 with python 3.9.

 In addition to Tensorflow, numpy, pandas, tqdm, sklearn, scipy, pickle are installed to your system before you run the source codes.